-In judging the case, the Court concurred with the case by the prosecution.
-The Court was distribed by the sadistic, murderous behaviour of the old man that he had displayed throughout the trial.
-The Court therefore convicted the two culprits on September 3, 1980 and sentenced them to one year imprisonment apiece.
+In judging the case, Court concurred with the arguments by the prosecution.
+Court was disturbed by the sadistic, murderous behaviour that the old man had displayed throughout the trial.
+Court therefore convicted the two culprits on September 3, 1980 and sentenced them to one year imprisonment apiece.
+In passing sentence, the magistrate said:

 I cannot find any other remedial sentence to award to an old man.
 He is too heartless to learn and needs just a sentence in a way of strict punishment.
 Even in court the old man is not repentant.
-He is the type who would be released today and go back and attack the complainnt again.
-All throughout the trial of this case he has acted as if he was having the greatest fun of his time yet I am fully aware that there is nothing wrong with his sense. ...
+He is the type who would be released today and go back and attack the complainant again.
+All throughout the trial of this case he has acted as if he was having the greatest fun of his time yet I am fully aware that there is nothing wrong with his sense....